 RELATED – How you can protect our National Parks!

 7 Things Not to Miss at Santa Cruz Island

 Assuming you purchased your boat ticket to land at Scorpion Ranch (versus Prisoners Harbor), you’ll be welcomed by the view of slightly sandy and rocky beach.
 This is a great spot to take in the scenery, and a perfect place to hangout at while you wait for your return trip with Island Packers later in the day.

-Island Kayaking company has a variation of trip options including guided kayaking to sea caves, painted caves (in the summer) as well as snorkeling rentals.
+Channel Island Adventure Compay has a variation of trip options including guided kayaking to sea caves, painted caves (in the summer) as well as snorkeling rentals.